-YES if the statement agrees with the views of the writer NO if the statement contradicts the views of the writer NOT GIVEN if it is impossible to say what the writer thinks about this 27 front, snow is more When a warm front from an extratropical cyclone meets a cold e likely to occur on the poleward side of the weather system.
-28 Lake-effect snow is aptly named, given that it is a weather h is only associated with lakes.
-29 mountain that is ex Heavy snowfall is more likely to be seen on the side of the posed to high winds.
-30 process, supercool 34 degrees or mor In the absence of dust or a similar particle to start the freezing moisture will not freeze in a cloud whose mean temperature is - e.
-31 appears to be to th The real colour of snow is the same as the colour snow ne human eye.
-32 Snowflakes shaped like a prism are more likely to form in are flakes with more intricate growth patterns.
-33 The thin flat crystals created at temperatures of between zero egrees Celsius are more voluminous than column-like crystals.
-Questions 34 -37 Complete the sent ences below.
+YES if the statement agrees with the views of the writer NO if the statement contradicts the views of the writer NOT GIVEN if it is impossible to say what the writer thinks about this meets a cold fro the weather sys When a warm front from an extratropical cyclone ont, snow is more likely to occur on the poleward side of tem. weather phenon Lake-effect snow is aptly named, given that it is a nenon which is only associated with lakes. the mountain th Heavy snowfall is more likely to be seen on the side of at is exposed to high winds.
+In the absence of dust or a similar particle to start the s, supercool moisture will not freeze in a cloud whose ure is -34 degrees or more.
+31 appears to be to The real colour of snow is the same as the colour snow the human eye. form in milder was patterns.
+Snowflakes shaped like a prism are more likely to reather than are flakes with more intricate growth

+The thin flat crystals created at temperatures of between zero and minus three degrees Celsius are more voluminous than column-like crystals.
+Questions 34-37 Complete the sentences below.
 Choose NO MORE THAN THREE WORDS from the passage for each answer.
-While snowfall is r for significant not an uncommon feature of a United Kingdom winter, it is rare 34 to acc length of time. cumulate, or for the snow to remain on the ground for any great Three consecutive wetter weather. winters have failed to follow the 35 towards milder, Despite its latitude, the British Isles does not suffer from 36 on account of the influence of the Gulf Stream.
+While snowfall is not an uncommon feature of a United Kingdom winter, it is rare for significant 34 to accumulate, or for the snow to remain on the ground for any great length of time.
+Three consecutive winters have failed to follow the 35 towards milder, wetter weather.
+Despite its latitude, the British Isles does not suffer from 36 on account of the influence of the Gulf Stream.
 Should next winter be another unusually cold one, this may be indicative of the fact that a 37 is under way.